 Hike – Nʕaylintn

 Nʕaylintn (McIntyre Bluff) is a large ridge of rock, made of gneiss, towering 265 metres high is located in the White Lake Protected Area south of Vaseux Lake between Okanagan Falls and Oliver in British Columbia, Canada.
 This Southern Okanagan Valley park stretching 3,741 hectares created to protect endangered plants and animals.
-This landmark is named after Peter McIntyre, one of the Overlanders of 1862 who had also been a guard on the Pony Express in the American West.
 McIntyre Bluff is not only a unique sight to see but is also rich in Sylix First Nation history.
 The hike itself is roughly 10km (approximately 3 hours) round trip, and takes you through vineyard, desert, and rattlesnake lake as you wind your way up to the top of the bluff where breathtaking views of the valley await.
 Access to the bluff is currently available through Willowbrook Community Park, off of Johnson Crescent in Willowbrook.

 See – Spotted Lake

 Spotted Lake is a small lake rich in a variety of minerals, including calcium, sodium sulfates and magnesium sulfate.
 During the hot summer months, much of the water in the lake evaporates, leaving concentrations of these minerals that form the spots visible in the lake.
 Throughout the summer, the spots shift in size and colour as the minerals within each change with further evaporation.
 Colours ranging from blue to green to yellow appear, depending on the mineral makeup of each individual spot.
 Spotted Lake is known to the First Nations People of the Osoyoos area as Kliluk, and it is a sacred site that has been considered a revered place of healing for centuries.
 The belief is that each of the different circles holds its own unique medicinal and healing properties.
 View Spotted Lake on Google Maps.